We offer regular drop‑in classes in meditation and Buddhism.

 From 11am to 11:30am, there is an informal tea break.
 This is an opportunity to socialise, but you're also welcome to sit on in the shrine room if you'd rather do that.

-From 11:30am to 12:30pm, there is an accessible introduction to the Buddha’s teachings and how they can be put into practice.
+From 11:30am to 12:30pm, there is an accessible introduction to the Buddha’s teachings and how to put them into practice.

 Personal sharing is always optional, and many people come simply to practise meditation.

-The Thursday morning class begins at 11am and follows the same structure as the Saturday class.
+The Thursday morning follows the same structure as the Saturday class, but begins at 11am and finishes at 1pm.
 This session is offered for those who find it difficult to attend on weekends or in the evenings.

-If you're visiting for the first time, you can read more about what to expect.
+If you're visiting for the first time, you can learn more about what to expect.